Bob-Loth/csc-307/README.md

 This project offers a fairly simple login/register interface, and authentication-protected views of a database describing various products of a template store's inventory.
 Users can login, logout, view the list of products and their various properties, filter the list using multiple filter criteria, and edit properties of a particular product.

 ### Figma Prototype
-https://www.figma.com/file/QQCNWJnSh4qpgdr3v2G1LP/Untitled?node-id=0%3A1 Time estimate as described in issue #2 (3 hours estimated, 4 hours actual)
+[Figma link](https://www.figma.com/file/QQCNWJnSh4qpgdr3v2G1LP/Untitled?node-id=0%3A1) Time estimate as described in [issue #2](https://github.com/Bob-Loth/csc-307/issues/2) (3 hours estimated, 4 hours actual)

 ### CI status
 | Branch | Status |